mvuorre/psyarxiv-dashboard/src/coauthorship.md

 Data: [PsyArXiv](https://osf.io/preprints/psyarxiv) via [psyarxivdb.vuorre.com](https://psyarxivdb.vuorre.com).

-**Coauthorship**: Only bibliographic authors on the latest version of each preprint are included.
+Only bibliographic authors on the latest version of each preprint are included.
 Link thickness represents the number of shared preprints between two authors.
-The network shows not only direct collaborations with the selected author, but also connections among their coauthors.